adarshvpai/adarshvpai_recruitment23phase2/Embedded.md

    9. SPI is suitable for short-distance communication, typically within a single PCB (Printed Circuit Board) or between closely located devices.
    10. SPI has minimal protocol overhead since it does not include addressing or acknowledgment signals.

+   Advantages of SPI
+   - Low Power Consumption
+   - SPI is faster than I2C
+   - Easy to Interface
+   - Different Modes of Transmission

+   Disadvantages of SPI
+   - Atleast 4 connections are required
+   - Does not support Multimaster
+   - More GPIOs for more Slaves

    ## CAN (Control Area Network)

    1. It is an Asynchronous Communication Protocol, invented by Robert Bosch.